slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 > *'I was gratified to be able to answer promptly.
 I said I didn’t know.' -- Mark Twain*

-31. Virtue is greater than wealth.
-A man’s capacity and greatness are to be measured by his virtue and not by his fortune.
-She alone is all-sufficient. -- Balthasar Gracian

-Men take responsibility for their lives, treat others with respect, and do what needs to be done.
+Men take responsibility for their lives, treat others with respect, and do what needs to be done. consciently work on being honest

-Rather go to bed without dinner then to rise in debt. -- Benjmain Franklin
+> *'Rather go to bed without dinner then to rise in debt.' -- Benjamin Franklin*

-Be willing to side with the minority.

 > *'Quality means doing it right when no one is looking.' -- Henry Ford*
 > *'Look for results, not salutes.' -- Captain Michael Abrashoff*

-> *'With enough courage, you can do without a reputation.' -- Margaret Mitchell*
+> *'With enough courage, you can do without a reputation.' -- Margaret Mitchell* bravery is learned -> micro-bravery, start small

+Be willing to side with the minority.

 Humility With forward action: 'I wasn’t the smartest in X but..' integrity is what you think is what you say, and the same what you do. being vulnerable is taking don't be afraid of taking a risk.

-consciently work on being honest

-bravery is learned -> micro-bravery, start small
 -->